vgrillot/cheatsheets/python_training.md

 vv

-Lambda, aka anonymous functions
+Anonymous functions
 --
-As Voldemort, you can't name it...
+A lambda is a function without name

 ### Restriction in Python
-Keep it simple:
+> Keep it simple:
 - only one line
 - only one instruction

+vv

 ### syntax
 ```